Climate activist sentenced for ‘vandalising’ Geneva bank

 A Geneva court has found a member of the ‘Breakfree’ climate activist group guilty of vandalising a Crédit Suisse bank during a 2018 demonstration.

-The 23-year-old was sentenced for having daubed a Crédit Suisse façade with red handprints, an action he said was done to protest against the bank’s investments in fossil fuels.
+The 23-year-old was sentenced for having daubed the façade of Crédit Suisse’s Geneva branch with red handprints, an action he said was done to protest against the bank’s investments in fossil fuels.

 Judges agreed neither with this defence, nor with the argument by the young man’s lawyer that the action was justified by the climate emergency.
 “It would be obscene to convict young people and let the banks destroy the planet,” Laila Batou had said during the trial.